GA

 Ogeechee Technical College in Statesboro provides a crime scene investigation (CSI) certificate through its criminal justice program.
 Students complete fundamental courses such as methods of criminal investigation and crime scene processing.
 This hands-on program may be ideal for those looking to work in police departments.

 This 12-credit program introduces students to several careers in this rapidly growing field of forensic science.
-Additionally, students will gain an introductory exposure to skills and knowledge that may encourage further academic preparation in forensic technology careers such as death investigation, crime scene investigation, evidence technology, laboratory technology, general forensic science, forensic computer science, or criminal justice fields.
+Additionally, students will gain introductory exposure to skills and knowledge that may encourage further academic preparation in forensic technology careers such as death investigation, crime scene investigation, evidence technology, laboratory technology, general forensic science, forensic computer science, or criminal justice fields.

 • Location: Statesboro, GA